mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 Bwap, as the Travellers can probably tell from his name.
 Bwaps are excellent natural administrators and it is not uncommon to find them in senior bureaucratic posts all across the Imperium.
-Sir Ba- abtab Atwa is also an Imperial knight, suggesting that either he has served very well or his family did so at some time in the past.
+Sir Ba-abtab Atwa is also an Imperial knight, suggesting that either he has served very well or his family did so at some time in the past.

-As representative for General Procurement, Sir Ba- abtab Atwa is actually the most prestigious of the potential clients.
+As representative for General Procurement, Sir Ba-abtab Atwa is actually the most prestigious of the potential clients.
 He will be impressed by an orderly atmosphere for the meeting and by solid projections of cost and return – he favours hard numbers over pizazz